-It must be submitted within 12 months after the date on which the previous statement or the Final Fire Certificate was given, and it must be lodged within 3 months of the date of inspection and assessment.
-The statement must be submitted to Council and the Commissioner of Fire and Rescue NSW.
+It must be submitted within 12 months after the date on which the previous statement or the final fire safety certificate was given, and it must be lodged within 3 months of the date of inspection and assessment.
+The statement must be submitted to Council and the Commissioner of NSW Fire and Rescue.

 Council treats fire safety very seriously.
 Where required under legislation to provide a statement, the owner is responsible to ensure lodgement, regardless as to whether the property is tenanted or vacant.